Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 \subsubsection{Method and Hypothesis}

-We adhere to the same procedure throughout each experiment.
-The process starts by training Cobweb with the 9 designated training stimuli, followed by obtaining predicted probabilities for all 16 training and transfer stimuli.
-We compare these probabilities with the human classification probabilities from the original study using the Pearson correlation coefficient.
+The process starts by training Cobweb with the 9 designated training stimuli, then obtaining predicted probabilities for all 16 training and transfer stimuli.
+We compare these probabilities with the human classification probabilities from the original study using the Pearson correlation coefficient and root mean squared deviation (RMSD) to quantify the relative and absolute fit, respectively.

-As noted above, the experiments involve two stimulus formats, geometric and schematic.
-Each is consistently mapped to the same binary encoding across the four dimensions. \footnote{For instance, an encoding like (1, 1, 0, 0) corresponds to a single small blue circle, and also a Brunswik face whose eyes are 5 cm from the top of the face outline and separated by 3.5 cm, whose nose has a length of 3.0 cm, and whose mouth is 1.5 cm from the chin line.} In our comparison analysis, we incorporate predictions from two methods, \texttt{leaf} and \texttt{basic}.
-To ensure the robustness and reliability of experimental outcomes, we conduct the experiments using five different random seeds when randomizing the stimuli learning order.
-Each seed is associated with five repeated implementations.
-This addresses potential issues where Cobweb may randomly select the best next operation in cases of tied expected category utility.
+We derive predictions using two methods, \texttt{leaf} and \texttt{basic}.
+To ensure the robustness and reliability of experimental outcomes, we conduct the experiments using 40 different random seeds when randomizing the stimuli learning order, and each seed is associated with 5 repeated implementations (so each stimulus is predicted 200 times).
+This handles stochasticity introduced because, in cases of tied expected category utility, Cobweb randomly selects the best next operation.

 We expect Cobweb to exhibit a strong alignment with human data with both prediction methods.
-Furthermore, we have no \emph{a priori} expectation that Cobweb will strictly adhere to either a prototype or exemplar model, so Stimuli 4 and 7 may exhibit less difference in predicted probability than was observed in the human data.
-In fact, we intuit a slightly higher predicted probability for Stimulus 4, which would suggest a more ``prototype-like'' categorization by Cobweb.
+Furthermore, we have no \emph{a priori} expectation that Cobweb will strictly adhere to either a prototype or exemplar model, so Stimuli 4 and 7 may exhibit less striking differences in predicted probability than was observed in the human data.
+In fact, we expect a slightly higher predicted probability for Stimulus 4, which would suggest a more prototype-like categorization by Cobweb.
 These expectations are rooted in the idea that Cobweb builds up a hierarchical cognitive structure of concepts, generating predictions based on a specific concept node with more or less integrated information.